vinceimbat/vinceimbat/content/Poetry celebrates the present moment.md

 sr-ease: 230
 ---

-[[thoughts/poetry]] is appreciation training.
+[[poetry]] is appreciation training.
 Poetry is noticing—celebrating the moment—the truest truth.
 It is much like photography in this regard ([[Photography is mindfulness training]]).
 But it is a bit more complex as it uses words, which allow you to capture abstract concepts.

 In poetry, we employ [[Appreciation of beauty and excellence ]] as well as [[Renewed freshness of appreciation]].
 Both rely on our ability to be present to what is happening now—baring withness to it.
 We do this in poetry, although [[thoughts/photography]] does this best ([[Photography is the art closest to the present moment]]).